Redundancy: Lessons for Employers (2021 Update)

-Redundancy must be genuine to be legal.
-Here, we'll discuss a case where an employer failed to find 'acceptable alternative employment' to the employee.
+A redundancy must be genuine.
+Read about a case where an employer failed to find 'acceptable alternative employment' for the employee.

-We regularly provide advice around redundancy and know from practice that it can be an area fraught with pitfalls.
-To meet the test for genuine redundancy under the Fair Work Act the redundancy process must include the employer exploring, with the employee, any available redeployment options.
+In order for a redundancy to be valid, it must be genuine.
+This means that an employee’s job doesn’t need to be done by anyone anymore.
+Employees also need to receive consultation and adequate notice.
+To meet the test for genuine redundancy under the Fair Work Act 2009 (Cth), the redundancy process must include the employer exploring, with the employee, any available redeployment options.
 Related to this concept is that of ‘alternative acceptable employment’ which may affect the redundancy pay.

-Another critical factor appears to be that the employee was not ‘offered’ the other role but simply directed to move into it without any discussion or consultation.
-These facts, combined with the significant reduction in seniority, meant the alternative role was not acceptable and that the employee did not act unreasonably in his response, given the lack of an ‘offer’ and any ‘consultation’ with him about his capabilities.
-Mr Smith was awarded just over $150,000 in redundancy entitlements.
+Notably, the judge found that the alternative role signified a reduction in status and seniority (accrued because of his long service), and pointed to the employee’s reaction as evidence of this change.
+The role was also not entirely suitable for the employee, due to a medical issue with his knee.
+Another critical factor is that the employee did not receive an offer for the other role.
+The employee was simply directed to move into it without any discussion or consultation.
+These facts, along with the significant reduction in seniority, meant the alternative role was not acceptable.
+The employee subsequently did not act unreasonably in his response, given the lack of an ‘offer’ and any ‘consultation’ with him about his capabilities.
+The employer had to pay Mr Smith just over $150,000 in redundancy entitlements.

 Dominic is the CEO of Lawpath, dedicating his days to making legal easier, faster and more accessible to businesses.
 Dominic is a recognised thought-leader in Australian legal disruption, and was recognised as a winner of the 2015 Australian Legal Innovation Index.